purpleidea/flabbergast/insights.md

     If y Then y + 3 Else y
     a + a.x

-are always a type error since `x` needs to be both a Boolean, a template and `y` need to be both Boolean and a numeric type (integer or floating point), and `a` must be a tuple on account of `a.x` but the addition requires it to be a numeric type.
+are always a type error since `x` needs to be both a Boolean, a template and `y` need to be both Boolean and a numeric type (integer or floating point), and `a` must be a frame on account of `a.x` but the addition requires it to be a numeric type.

 Most of the targeted virtual machines make a distinction between integral and floating point types.
 If type inference is done, selecting the correct path can be done immediately after lookup.
 The following code: